sashinpivotal/spring-boot-2022-09/README.md

 - What is @RequestBody annotation for?
 - What is @PathVariable annotation for?
 - What is @RequestParam annotation for?
+- What are the two things that are recommended to be set in the response headers for HTTP POST used for adding a resource item?
+- What is the JDK provided-command that display all Java processes?

 ### Topics/Labs